David Bonderman: Wildcat, Infinity Q, Velissaris

 Wildcat Capital Management was originally Bonderman's family office.
 In early 2019, a mutual fund named Infinity Q Diversified Alpha Fund had reportedly said on its website that the "investment team and control functions are largely the same for both Wildcat and Infinity Q." Wildcat also reportedly had $100 million invested in the fund.
 Infinity Q had been founded in 2014.
 In early 2021, the $1.7 billion Infinity Q fund suspended redemptions, the SEC was investigating asset valuations and the chief investment officer, James Velissaris, had been placed on administrative leave.
 Leonard Potter, Infinity Q's non-executive chairman and owner of Wildcat, was designated to take over Infinity Q's management.
 Wildcat "managed more than $3 billion at the end of 2019, including capital from Bonderman."
 In February 2021, SEC charged Velissaris in a fraudulent scheme to overvalue assets held by the Infinity Q Diversified Alpha mutual fund and the Infinity Q Volatility Alpha private fund.
 According to the complaint, Velissaris collected more than $26 million through fraudulent conduct, deceived SEC staff by creating backdated minutes non-existent valuation meetings, and altering valuation policy documents.
-The U.S. Attorney’s Office for the Southern District of New York announced criminal charges against Velissaris, and the Commodity Futures Trading Commission (CFTC) announced parallel civil charges against him.
+The United States Attorney's Office for the Southern District of New York announced criminal charges against Velissaris, and the Commodity Futures Trading Commission (CFTC) announced parallel civil charges against him.

-In April 2021, the Wall Street Journal analyzed specific valuation problems in the fund portfolios and received some comment on them.
+In April 2021, The Wall Street Journal analyzed specific valuation problems in the fund portfolios and received some comment on them.
 It also reported an apparent loss of $500 million in the fund, bringing valuation to $1.2 billion, and some discussion of the loss.
 Velissaris was identified as having been majority owner and in control of the fund with Bonderman family investment interests as passive investors in it.
 Infinity Q was expected to present a plan to distribute funds to investors by May 24, the report concluded.